Navajo Lake State Park

-Navajo Lake State Park is the ultimate playground for camping, fishing, exploring, and boating with 150 miles of shoreline and over 280 days of sunshine and spectacular scenery.
-Please note, New Mexico State Parks are open to residents for day use only at this time.
+Navajo Lake State Park is the ultimate playground for camping, fishing, exploring, and boating with 150 miles of shoreline and 280+ days of sunshine and spectacular scenery.

 36 Road 4110 Unit 1, Navajo Dam, NM 87419